 With 2-step verification, your phone helps prove your identity any time you sign into your account or make other changes to security settings.

-As the name implies, 2-step verification relies on two different tools at your disposal.
+2-step verification relies on two different tools at your disposal:

 - First, something you know: Whenever you sign into the Nest app, you’ll be asked for your email address and password just like before.

 - Second, something you have: After you enter your password, Nest sends a unique, temporary verification code to your phone in order to make sure it’s really you.
 Enter the code when prompted, and you’re in.